fbpixelWeek 5 Pregnancy: The Start of Your Baby’s Major Developments | Thomson Medical

-Week 5 Pregnancy: Your Baby’s Heart Starts To Beat
+Week 5 Pregnancy: The Start of Your Baby’s Major Developments

 In Week 5, your baby's heart begins to form and beat.
 You may feel tired, nauseous, and have tender breasts as your body adjusts to pregnancy.